Reflecting on the Past, Present, and Future of My Classroom Library

 - "Organizing the Classroom Library" by Michelle Sullenberger

-- "Teacher Tips for Classroom Libraries" from Scholastic Instructor.
+- "Teacher Tips for Classroom Libraries" from Scholastic Teacher

-For a multitude of links to other worthwhile articles, you might also try this article: "Build and Organize a Classroom Library."
+For a multitude of links to other worthwhile articles, you might also try Scholastic's Classroom Library collection.

 My Present Classroom Library